ldutoit/QC_Zoo_Workshop/README.md

 # Quality control workshop

-This small workshop aims at introducing student to quality contol of sequencing data
+Materials for an introductory workshop to Quality Control of sequencing data.

+It all starts at [index.md]